-The five activities used in this work are bend-down, one-leg-stand, sit-to-stand, stand-to-sit and reach-forward.
-These were selected by physiotherapists in the development of EmoPain dataset to represent basic movements that occur in a variety of daily functional activities, e.g. a person may need to bend to load the dishwasher or tie the shoes, and stand on one leg to climb stairs or even walk.
-Given the activities used in this work can also be considered as the building blocks for more complex functional activities (e.g. reach-forward vs. cleaning the kitchen), experiments conducted on this dataset should shed some light into future works using other relevant datasets that build on these five basic activities in the context of PBD.
+The five activities used in this work are bend-down, one-leg-stand, sit-to-stand, stand-to-sit, and reachforward.
+These were selected by physiotherapists in the development of the EmoPain dataset to represent basic movements that occur in a variety of daily functional activities (e.g., a person may need to bend to load the dishwasher or tie the shoes, and stand on one leg to climb stairs or even walk).
+Given that the activities used in this work can also be considered as the building blocks for more complex functional activities (e.g., reach-forward vs. cleaning the kitchen), experiments conducted on this dataset should shed some light into future work using other relevant datasets that build on these five basic activities in the context of PBD.
 The rest of the data comprises transition activities like standing still, sitting still, and walking around.
 Participants were asked to perform two trials of the sequence of activities with different levels of difficulty.
-In each trial, activities were repeated multiple times, while some CP participants skipped few repetitions perceived as too demanding (e.g. bend-down).
-During the normal trial, participants were free to perform the activity as they pleased, e.g. they could stand on their preferred leg and start the activity at any time they preferred.
-For the difficult trial, participants were asked to start on a prompt from the experimenter, and to carry a 2kg weight with both hands or in each hand during reach-forward and bend-down respectively.
+In each trial, activities were repeated multiple times, although some CP participants skipped a few repetitions perceived as too demanding (e.g., bend-down).
+During the normal trial, participants were free to perform the activity as they pleased-for example, they could stand on their preferred leg and start the activity at any time they preferred.
+For the difficult trial, participants were asked to start on a prompt from the experimenter, and to carry a 2-kg weight with both hands or in each hand during reach-forward and bend-down, respectively.
 These more difficult versions of the same activities simulated situations where a person is under social pressure to move or is carrying bags.
 Again, these more difficult versions are often suggested by physiotherapists to help people with CP gain confidence in moving even outside the home [47].
 As a result, we treat two trials of activities performed by one participant as two different sequences.
-5 healthy people and 11 CP patients did activities at both levels of difficulty.
-Therefore, we have 17 sequences (5×2+7) from the healthy and 29 sequences (11×2+7) from CP patients, which make 46 sequences in total, where each sequence contains all the selected activities performed by one participant at one level of difficulty.
+Five healthy people and 11 CP patients did activities at both levels of difficulty.
+Therefore, we have 17 sequences ($5 \times 2 + 7$) from the healthy and 29 sequences ($11 \times 2 + 7$) from CP patients, which make 46 sequences in total, where each sequence contains all of the selected activities performed by one participant at one level of difficulty.